Crime and How To Get Elected in 2024

 In just a few minutes, your family will be sitting at the table enjoying delicious, better-than-restaurant-quality grilled food, juicy steaks, moist chicken, tender fish, and healthy grilled veggies.

+Solair is a multi-generational veteran-owned business.
 Their portables, carts, and built-ins are all made in the USA from commercial-grade stainless steel, so they are built to last.

 Get your free guide how to choose the right infrared grill at best hotgrill.com.
+That's best hotgrill.com.

-Solair infrared gas grills for fast, delicious, grilled food every day.
+Solair infrared gas grills for fast, delicious grilled food every day.

+Once more, besthotgrill.com, best hotgrill.com.
 And we thank the good people from Solair for sponsoring the Victor Davis Hansen show.

-So Victor, the case for Trump
+So Victor, The Case for Trump is

 was written five years ago in March, best-selling book.
+You've written a new introduction to it.

-I mean, obviously, there's a different case to make for Donald Trump in 2024
+I wonder how you've approached it, how you would make, I mean, obviously there's a different case to make for Donald Trump in 2024

 than there was in